KyberNetwork/developer-portal/docs/api_abi-restfulapi.md

 ### `/users/:user_address/currencies/:currency_id/enable_data`

-(GET) Returns all needed information for a user to sign and do a transaction, and to enable a token to be able to sell as mentioned in #trading-getinfo.
+(GET) Returns all needed information for a user to sign and do a transaction, and to enable a token to be able to be sold.

 **Arguments:**
 | Parameter | Type | Required | Description |